thismarioperez/squarespace-project-boilerplate/project_title/README.md

 npm install
 ```

 All project dependencies should now be installed in the `node_modules` folder.
-A postinstall script will automatically clone the [Live Squarespace Template repository](https://PROJECT_URL.squarespace.com) and [Staging Squarespace Template repository](https://PROJECT_URL-staging.squarespace.com) into `dist/live` & `dist/staging`.
+A postinstall script will automatically build the template and place it in the `build` folder.
+This folder is ignored by git and should not be tracked.
+It's simply a place to temporarily store a development/production ready template for use with the Squarespace Server or for deployment to a Development/Production Squarespace Website.

 ### Local Development

 Squarespace is a software as a service platform so local development is limited.
-When working locally, create a branch on the **Staging** remote and test your updates locally using the [Squarespace Server](https://www.npmjs.com/package/@squarespace/server).
+Test your updates locally using the [Squarespace Server](https://www.npmjs.com/package/@squarespace/server).
 The Squarespace Server allows you to authenticate with, and cache, a Squarespace website so you can work locally.

 The node server has a configuration option to specify a Squarespace website to cache content from.
-This project has pre-configured scripts that connect to Main website at `https://PROJECT_URL.squarespace.com` and the Staging website at `https://PROJECT_URL-staging.squarespace.com`.
+This project has pre-configured scripts that connect to the Production website at `https://PROJECT_URL.squarespace.com` and the Development website at `https://PROJECT_URL-staging.squarespace.com`.
 The Squarespace Server authenticates to Squarespace using your Squarespace account.
-If you have **Administrator** access to both Main & Staging websites, it should work fine.
+If you have **Administrator** access to both Production & Development websites, it should work fine.
 The Squarespace Server allows you to test design and development updates locally while using a copy of the website content.

 Install the Squarespace Server globally.